Here’s a question for you: how many monitors do you have? 1? 2? 🤔

 The first thing Tingono did to meet customers where they are is recognize how critical Slack is in a user’s daily workflow.
 The second thing we did is ask what insights and data we can productively share through Slack rather than place in a dashboard.

-With this approach, we’ve minimized dashboard bloat and provided accessible, actionable insights right where they can use them.
+With this approach, we’ve minimized dashboard bloat and provided accessible, actionable customer data insights right where they can use them.

 There’s no hopping around from screen to screen trying to make sense of various insights and ideas with no real flow.
 We wanted it to be seamless.

 Our philosophy has been to not ask our users to change their behavior unless there is no viable alternative.
 With this approach, we are meeting the customer where they are and reducing unnecessary pain points.
 It’s a better, more efficient way to go about the day.